-- A. Monitoring may, at the discretion of the local government unit, begin upon construction certification, but must begin no later than the first full growing season following construction certification.
-Monitoring must continue for five full growing seasons or until the local government unit determines, with the concurrence of the technical evaluation panel, that the replacement is successful, but in no case may the determination be made before the end of the third full growing season. - B. If the goals of the approved plan have not been achieved after the fifth season of monitoring but, in the written opinion of the technical evaluation panel, may be achieved with more time, the local government unit may, through written notification of the applicant, extend the monitoring period for not more than an additional five growing seasons.
-The local government unit's notification of extension must specify the reasons for the extension and any corrective actions necessary to bring the replacement wetland into compliance with the approved plan. - C. For project-specific replacement plans, if the local government unit determines that, at any time during the monitoring period and based on the recommendation of the technical evaluation panel, the goals of the approved replacement plan have not been achieved, and will not be achieved with more time, the local government unit must pursue one or more corrective actions identified in part 8420.0820, subpart 1.
+C. If the goals of an approved project-specific replacement plan have not been achieved after the fifth season of monitoring but, in the written opinion of the technical evaluation panel, may be achieved with more time, the local government unit may, through written notification of the applicant, extend the monitoring period for not more than an additional five growing seasons.
+The local government unit's notification of extension must specify the reasons for the extension and any corrective actions necessary to bring the replacement wetland into compliance with the approved plan.
+D. For project-specific replacement plans, if the local government unit determines that, at any time during the monitoring period and based on the recommendation of the technical evaluation panel, the goals of the approved replacement plan have not been achieved, and will not be achieved with more time, the local government unit must pursue one or more corrective actions identified in part 8420.0820, subpart 1.

 Subp.
-4. Monitoring reports.
+5. Monitoring reports.